EtiennePerot/safe-code-execution/docs/setup.md

 This utility should work wherever gVisor works, i.e. x86_64/AMD64 and ARM64 processors.

 gVisor only runs on Linux.
-However, if you are running on Windows or OS X, you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) or similar container runtime which will automatically run a Linux virtual machine in which the container will actually run.
+However, if you are running on Windows or OS X, you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) or similar container runtime; this will automatically run a Linux virtual machine in which the container will actually run.

 ## Container runtime setup